shivansh/smoketestsuite/README.md

 This repo is currently a subset of a broader task which is to be done during [Google Summer of Code '17 with FreeBSD](https://summerofcode.withgoogle.com/projects/#6426676740227072).
 **Refer the [FreeBSD wiki](https://wiki.freebsd.org/SummerOfCode2017/SmokeTestingOfBaseUtilities) for an overview and updates.**

+**NOTE:** Things are under progress and can break/perform unexpectedly as of now!

 ## Directory Structure
 ```
 .